machenjie/node-thread-pool/README.md

 ### ThreadPool(threadNum, maxRunningTask)
 the constructor, after you call this, thread pool are ready
-- `threadNum` :  integer Thread number of the pool
+- `threadNum` :  integer Thread number of the pool. default is cpu number
-- `maxRunningTask` : integer Max running tasks of all threads
+- `maxRunningTask` : integer Max running tasks of all threads.
+0 for unlimited. default is 0

 ### ThreadPool.dispatch(file, ...args)
 dispatch a task